kapkuber/eCommerceStore/README.md

 ## Deployment

-You can deploy this Next.js app to Vercel (recommended) or any host that can run a Node server.
+You can deploy this Next.js app to Vercel or any host that can run a Node server.
 You’ll also need managed Postgres, Redis, and Stripe keys.

 1) Provision services
 - Postgres (Neon, Supabase, RDS, etc.) — note the connection string